NHS Pension Scheme guide

 The NHS Pension Scheme is a well-earned benefit for the hard workers of the health service.
 But with three different parts of the scheme in operation, it’s not the easiest thing to understand.

-In this guide, we’ll break down exactly how membership of the NHS pension works, and what it might mean for your future retirement plans.
+In this guide, you can find out exactly how membership of the NHS pension works, and what it might mean for your future retirement plans.

 The guide focuses mainly on hospital doctors and dentists.
 GPs and GDPs can find a separate guide here.